HomebrewHomunculus/BrogueLite/README.md

 TODO:

 -
-  Remove or rework any potions which have no good use once identified.
-(Hallucination should
+  Remove potion of hallucination, which has no use once identified.
-    either be removed or to do something useful when thrown and/or quaffed?)
 -
   Remove or rework any staffs or wands which have no good use once identified.
 -